Our Response to the COVID-19 (Coronavirus Disease) Pandemic

-Currently, all local Social Security offices located in Indiana are not open for walk-in visits.
+Currently, all Social Security offices, including local Social Security offices and hearing offices are not open for walk-in visits.
 Most of the employees at these offices are working from home.
-The local offices do answer the phone.
+The local offices and hearing offices do answer the phone.
 Likely, it will be answered by an employee from a remote location.

 Will my OHO hearing be rescheduled?

 Whether your case will be reset is not clear.
 You should assume that the hearing will be held unless we tell you otherwise.
 Because the Social Security offices are closed, people with hearings are not allowed to come into the hearing offices for hearings.
 Instead, a hearing office employee will call the person who has a hearing.
 The hearing office employee will offer a telephone hearing instead of face to face hearing (the face to face hearings include a hearing before a live judge and a hearing by video).
 If the person who has a hearing scheduled opts not to have a hearing by phone, the hearing will be re-set at a later time after the hearing office has re-opened.